Oxford

 • The first time a source is mentioned in the footnotes it is necessary to include the full reference.

-• If you cite the same work again in the footnote immediately following the first mention you can use the abbreviation ‘ibid’ (from the Latin term ‘ibidem’, meaning ‘in the same place’).
-See footnote numbers 6 and 8 in the examples below.
+• If you cite the same work again in the footnote immediately following the first mention you can use a short abbreviated title.
+This short title will usually be the author's surname and a short title extracted from the full title - this short form can then be used throughout.
+See footnote number 3, and then the short form used in 4, and then 6 and 7 in the examples below.

 2. Tom Nairn, Faces of Nationalism: Janus Revisited (London: Verso, 1997), 17.